There was the rise of TV, the decade where it made its way into most middle-class homes throughout America.

 You would think you could just walk into a more specialized grocer to buy one that doesn’t, but it’s not that easy.

-Not even a single Whole Foods location in SoCal carries a fish-free sauce.
-In fact, their selection is so pathetic, at every LA store we’ve been to they only have two Worcestershire sauce options; Lea & Perrins and their brand, both of which contain anchovies.
+Whole Foods locations in SoCal are not a sure bet for fish-free sauce.
+In fact, their selection is so pathetic, at every LA store we’ve checked, they only have two Worcestershire sauce options; Lea & Perrins and their brand, both of which contain anchovies.

 Though have no fear, we have everything you need to know about which Worcestershire sauces are vegan and GF, as well as where you can buy them.